azamlerc/fuzzy-names/README.md

 `Yao (丁尧) / Ding = Yao / Ding`

-Same principle, but with the extra name in the source data instead of the target data.
+Similar situation, but with the extra name in the source data instead of the target data.
 The index is queried using either or both first names.

 `Angel / Dionisio = Angel Anibal / Dionisio Castillo`